Persona 2: Eternal Punishment: Gameplay

-The player's party (here consisting of Maya, Katsuya, Ulala, and Baofu) fights enemy demons in turn-based battles.
+The player's party (here consisting of the protagonist Maya, Katsuya, Ulala, and Baofu) fights enemy demons in turn-based battles.

 Persona 2: Eternal Punishment is a role-playing game where the player takes control of a group of characters exploring the fictional city of Sumaru.
 The camera follows the party from an adjustable angled overhead perspective.
 The city in general is navigated using an overworld map.
 A key element to the story and gameplay is the Rumor system: after the characters hear a rumor, they can spread that rumor around the city using certain characters, and those rumors can grant the characters special items or other positive or negative effects.

 Battles consist of both story-related boss fights and random encounters with standard enemies.
 Battles are turn-based, with the player characters and enemies moving around a small battle arena to perform actions.
 Once the player has laid out their strategy in the battle menu, the characters perform their assigned actions until the battle ends with victory for one side or the player pauses the action to change strategies.
 Instead of the grid-based battle system from the original Persona, party members and enemy units act in the same phase of a turn, rather than being restricted by their placement on the field.